The National Theatre, one of Braidwood's Iconic Heritage Buildings

 The Theatre started it life as roller skating rink and Electric Picture Palace.
-Now it continues the tradition as the National Theatre and Community Centre (managed by a Palerang Council Committee), the venue for annual events such as the Braidwood Quilt Event, The Braidwood Regional Arts Group Members' Exhibition and monthly Film Club screening.
+Now it continues the tradition as the National Theatre and Community Centre (managed by a Palerang Council Committee), the venue for annual events such as the Braidwood Quilt Event, monthly Film Club screening and the Farmers' Market.
 It is also regularly hired by many community organisations such as fetes and book fairs, and commercial enterprises like the annual antique shows.

 It is suitable for wedding receptions, debutante balls, memorial services, birthday celebrations, public meetings, school performances and film screenings, art exhibitions, book fairs, live theatre, dinners and more.

 Facilities - the Theatre -